Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/export-opml.markdown

 Your subscriptions in NetNewsWire are unaffected by this action.
 Nothing is changed or removed.

-You can now use this file for any app or service which allows you to import OPML-formatted subscription lists.
+You can use this file for any app or service which allows you to import OPML-formatted subscription lists.